open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

 }
 ```

-# The student registration part
+# The student registration consumer objects

 The documentation below is essential for the registration part.